-- (a) The Agreement shall include the establishment of an escrow account created and maintained by the City. - (b) If structural SCMs are not performing adequately or as intended, or are not properly maintained, the City, in its sole discretion, may remedy the situation, and in such instances the City shall be fully reimbursed from the escrow account. - (c) Both developer contribution and annual sinking funds shall fund the escrow account, as follows: - 1.
-Prior to plat recordation or issuance of construction permits, whichever occurs first, the developer shall pay into the escrow account an amount equal to 15 percent of the initial construction cost of the structural SCMs. - 2.
-The remaining 85 percent of the sinking fund shall be deposited into the escrow account annually for 24 years in and equal amount.
+- (a) The Agreement shall include the establishment of an escrow account created and maintained by the Developer and Associate and then maintained by the Association. - (b)If structural SCMs are not performing adequately or as intended, or are not properly maintained, the City, in its sole discretion, may remedy the situation, and in such instances the City shall be fully reimbursed from the escrow account. - (c)Both Developer and Association shall fund the escrow account, as follows: - 1.
+Prior to plat recordation or issuance of construction permits, whichever first occurs, the Developer or the Association shall establish and maintain a separate escrow account to establish, collect or retain funds for maintenance, repair, replacement and reconstruction costs for the stormwater control project's original cost of construction and shall be managed by the Association.